salbrec/SIMPA/README.md

 ```

-Note, the optinal argument `--simulate` is used here for testnig purpose as it restticts SPARTA to train machine learning models for only 100 candidate bins.
+Note, the optinal argument `--simulate` is used here for testnig purpose as it restricts SPARTA to train machine learning models for only 100 candidate bins.
 To get the full result, remove it.

 ### Command line arguments